-SPLOM

-A Scatter Plot Matrix, or SPLOM, is a collection of histograms representing all combinations of a selected set of parameters.
+This button creates a special page in the data source for compensation, and sets up a SPLOM.
+A SPLOM (Scatter Plot Matrix) is a collection of histograms representing all combinations of a selected set of parameters.
 It is a very useful arrangement to use when setting up N-Color compensation, because it presents all relevant histograms in a very logical layout.

-When you click the Splom button on the toolbar, you are presented with a dialog that allows you to choose the parameters you want to display and several other options.
+When you click the Compensation Page button on the toolbar, you are presented with a dialog that allows you to choose the parameters you want to display and several other options.
 After making parameter selections and clicking OK, WinList creates all of the histograms and arranges them appropriately on the data source.